lynicis/inzibat/README.md

 - Steps to reproduce (for bugs)
 - Expected vs. actual behavior
 - Environment details (OS, Go version, etc.)

+### Roadmap

+See [ROADMAP.md](ROADMAP.md) for planned features and improvements.

+We welcome feedback, feature suggestions, and contributions to help advance Inzibat's capabilities.
+If you notice gaps in feature coverage or want to propose an enhancement, please open an issue or Pull Request!

 ## 📜 License